How To Survive Long Distance Trucking

 Keep yourself busy while on the road

 You’ll take a lot of time on the road, so keep yourself busy.
-Bring a laptop or tablet to watch movies or TV shows.
+Bring a laptop or tablet to watch movies or TV shows, especially if you know your truck is equipped with wifi for truckers so you will be able to get online wherever you are.
 If you’re into reading, bring some books along with you.
-You could also bring crossword puzzle books, card decks for solitaire games, and audiobooks streamed through your phone or tablet.
+You could also bring crossword puzzle books, card decks for solitaire games, and audiobooks streamed through your phone or tablet

 Exercise while you are on the road